 Report any evidence of leaks to Facilities Management (ext.
 2012) immediately.
-After hours, call Campus Police (ext.
+After hours, call Public Safety and Service (ext.
 2304).

 Turn off your computer at the end of the work day, more serious damage occurs when the computer is on.
 (This will save energy too!)

-Make sure Campus Police has current contact information for your space, if a water incursion occurs at night or on the weekend.
+Make sure Public Safety and Service has current contact information for your space, if a water incursion occurs at night or on the weekend.